New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 The term opioid use disorder (OUD) is the new diagnostic standard.
-It combines opioid dependence and opioid abuse, also pulling in the wide range of related opioid prescriptions and illicit chemicals.
-Though it may seem generic, opioid use disorder guidelines by the American Psychiatric Association express the expectation that the specific agent will be added to the diagnosis once identified – e.g., Opioid Use Disorder; Heroin, or, Opioid Use Disorder; Oxycontin, LAAM (Leo alpha acetylmethadol), or others.
+It combines opioid dependence and opioid abuse, pulling in the range of related opioid prescriptions and illicit chemicals.
+Though it may seem generic, opioid use disorder guidelines by the American Psychiatric Association express the expectation that the specific agent will be added to the diagnosis once identified – e.g., Opioid Use Disorder; Heroin, or Opioid Use Disorder; Oxycontin, LAAM (Leo alpha acetylmethadol), or others.

 Opioid Use Disorder focuses on the detrimental consequences of repeated opioid use along with an observable pattern of compulsion or cravings to use.
-OUD is only diagnosed when opioid use becomes persistent and causes significant educational, occupational or social impairment.
+OUD is only diagnosed when opioid use becomes persistent and causes significant educational, occupational, or social impairment.
 Commonly abused opioids include heroin, codeine, fentanyl, morphine, opium, methadone, oxycodone, and hydrocodone.

 Individuals with opioid use disorder may show no acute symptoms that would trigger an inquiry into that person’s health history.
 Opioid users may also appear intoxicated or show signs of substance withdrawal.
 Opioid intoxication may appear as slurred speech, the appearance of being sedated, and the presence of pinpoint pupils.
-Those who have developed a tolerance may show few acute signs of opioid intoxication.
+Those with tolerance may show few acute signs of opioid intoxication.
 Ongoing use of opioids tends to lead to a look of general poor health and debilitation, though mild or moderate ongoing users may not have progressed to an appearance of reduced health.

 Opioids may be ingested in many ways: